61% of marketers say lead generation is their top challenge.

 Leads are the lifeblood of every business.
 You need a constant flow of high-quality prospects to make your sales team happy and regularly close more deals.
 Channels like social media, email, SEO and PPC all play a vital role.

-Let’s discuss the best tactics to generate leads via content marketing, social media marketing and email marketing.
+In this post, we’ll go over the best tactics to generate leads via content marketing, social media marketing and email marketing.

-By 2021, almost one third of Internet users will be using ad blockers — which means that almost one third of all ads won’t reach their target and these companies will lose a good chunk of revenue.
+Almost one third of Internet users will be using ad blockers — which means that almost one third of all ads won’t reach their target and these companies will lose a good chunk of revenue.
 So how can you avoid experiencing such a loss?

-Not only would 70% of people rather learn about products through content, but content marketing delivers a higher ROI than paid ads.
+Consider this: Not only would 70% of people rather learn about products through content, but content marketing delivers a higher ROI than paid ads.